Table of Contents

 • Heartburn

 Research on gentian’s digestive benefits is still going on.
-Some studies suggest it may increase stomach acid and stimulate the release of digestive enzymes2.
+Some studies suggest it may increase stomach acid and stimulate the release of digestive enzymes.[31]
 However, more research is necessary to fully understand these effects and how they might be used.

 Appetite Stimulation